Penn State investigates new allegations against Jerry Sandusky

 The Superior Court ruled it was illegal to impose mandatory minimum sentences during the sentencing and ordered Sandusky to be re-sentenced "without application of any unlawful mandatory minimum sentences."

-Lindsey said "the sentence he received was too significant, and the circumstances have changed."
-Lindsey said he doesn't see how the new allegations could impact the resentencing since, he said, "there's not much substance to it."
+Lindsay said "the sentence he received was too significant, and the circumstances have changed."
+Lindsay said he doesn't see how the new allegations could impact the resentencing since, he said, "there's not much substance to it."

 Related Content

-Note: Correction: An earlier version of this article misspelled Al Lindsay's name.